GCR carriages - Parker style

 - the length was increased to 49' - bow ends gave way to flat ends - a new roof, low elliptical.

 After Robinson took over carriage design in 1902, he maintained the company's house style established by Parker, the first appearing in 1903 (not "1906" as stated in J.G.
 Robinson's, A Lifetime's Work, David Jackson, 1996).
-His designs merely gave up bow ends and added a turn-under, plus a foot to the length, 50'.
+His designs merely gave up bow ends and added a turn-under, plus a foot to the length of Parker's last design of 1900, making 50'.
 Gresley, on the GNR, was to retain bow ends, but he began to extend his gangwayed carriages to 52'6" and 58'6".
 Robinson eventually adopted gangwayed lengths of 56' and 60' but (apart from a one-off dining car) that was not until 1910-11 and advent of the matchboard stock.

 Hence there was a period from 1898-1910 when the Parker style dominated the gangwayed expresses and this is an attempt to show the lie of the land.